dragonfly-science/dragonfly-website/content/news/2023-02-17-cyclone-gabrielle/content.md

 ---
-title: Cyclone Gabrielle flooding - updated data
+title: Cyclone Gabrielle flooding - North Island data released
 ---

 An initial map of flooding in Hawke’s Bay used synthetic aperture radar data from a snapshot taken on Tuesday 14 February 2023 during the cyclone.
-This data has now been updated with information collected after the cyclone, on February 19 and 21 2023.
-The updated data shows the extent of silt and slips in the region.
+It was updated with information collected on February 19 and 21, which showed the extent of silt and slips in the region.
+A further update shows impacts over the whole North Island.

 <!--more-->

+Explore the [Cyclone Gabrielle Impact Map](https://swa-impactmap.dragonfly.co.nz/) we produced in collaboration with the Social Wellbeing Agency.

 ## Flooding extent: February 19 and 21 2023

 The updated data was prepared using before and after images of vegetation, based on the normalised difference vegetation index from imagery collected by the Sentinel-2 satellite.
 This index picks up changes in vegetation, soil and water.
 The differences in the index highlighted silt, slips and inundated areas and show the extent of the flooding.

-The before images were from 5 January–10 February 2023 and the after images were from 19 and 21 February 2023.
+The before images were from 5 January–10 February and the after images were from 19 and 21 February.
 Some areas of cloud may remain in the Sentinel-2 dataset despite our cloud removal processing.

 The data is available for download below.